Pesa Dart: Drivetrain and equipment

 The Dart features 9 bogies.
 Much like the Swiss Stadler FLIRT, the Dart utilises Jacobs bogies, which means the coaches share one bogie each, instead of being built with two in the traditional fashion.
 The ones at the front are 39MN-type power bogies, while the middle ones unpowered.
 The third bogie is a 40MN-type power bogie.
 The rest are 40MNT-type trailer bogies.
-The drivetrain consists of 6 400 kW traction motors, providing 2400 kW of power in total.
+The drivetrain consists of 6 x 400 kW traction motors, providing 2400 kW of power in total.